hh2110/hh2110.github.io/_posts/2019-01-29-ML-Pipeline-BigMartSales.md

 allData['Item_Fat_Content'].value_counts()
 ```

     Low Fat       6499
     Regular       5019
     Non Edible    2686
     Name: Item_Fat_Content, dtype: int64

-The categorical variables need to be replaced with integers so sklearn can be used with this data.
+The categorical variables need to be replaced with integers so sklearn can
+be used with this data.

 First the categorical values need to be replaced with integers.
-So if new item types has lf r ne, then they will be replaced by 0 1 2.
-This can be done using le.fit_transform
+So if new item
+types are lf r ne, then they will be replaced by 0 1 2.
+This can be done using
+le.fit_transform

-The get_dummies method from pandas, will create 3 new corresponding dummy variables new_item_type_i i-{0,1,2} with 0 or 1 values.
+The get_dummies method from pandas, will create 3 new corresponding dummy
+variables new_item_type_i i-{0,1,2} with 0 or 1 values.

 ```python